DejaVu/mediafrontpage/Readme.md

 ## Dependencies

-MediaFrontPage requires aa Apache/PHP Webserver to be running on the machine or network and must have PHP Curl configured correctly.
+MediaFrontPage requires an Apache/PHP Webserver to be running on the machine or network and must have PHP Curl configured correctly.

 ## Bugs